Rewritability in Monadic Disjunctive Datalog, MMSNP, and Expressive Description Logics: Datalog-Rewritability of Boolean MDDLog Programs and Canonical Datalog Programs

 We have have to show that $I \models \Gamma'$ iff $I^g \models \Gamma$ for any $\Sbf_E$-instance $I$.
 There is a correspondence between extensions of $I^g$ to the IDB relations in $\Gamma$ and extensions of $I$ to the IDB relations in $\Gamma'$.
 More precisely, a fact $P^\mu(\abf)$ in an extension of $I$ represents a fact $P(\bbf)$ in an extension of $I^g$ as follows (and vice versa): for each $i \in \mn{pos}(P)$, let $\abf_i$ be the subtuple of $\abf$ that starts at position $\sum_{\ell=1..i-1} q_\ell$ and is of length $q_i$ (where, as before, $q_\ell$ is the arity of $R$ if $\mu(\ell)=(R,i)$ and $q_\ell$ is the sum of the arities of $R$ and $R'$ if $\mu(\ell)=(R,i,R',i',j)$); the $i$-th constant in \bbf is $b_{R(\abf_i),j}$ if $\mu(i)=(R,j)$ and $b_{R(\cbf),j,R'(\cbf'),j',\ell}$ if $\mu(i)=(R,j,R',j',\ell)$ and $\abf_i=\cbf\cbf'$.

 One essentially has to show that every application of a rule from $\Gamma'$ in an extension of $I$ can be reproduced by an application of a rule from $\Gamma$ in the corresponding extension of $I^g$, and vice versa.
 We only sketch the details.
 First let $J^g$ be an extension of $I^g$ to the IDB relations in $\Gamma$ and let $P(\ybf) \leftarrow q(\xbf)$ be a rule in $\Gamma$ applicable in $J^g$, and $h$ a homomorphism from $q(\xbf)$ to $J^g$ such that $P(h(\ybf)) \notin J^g$.
-Since $\Gamma$ is closed under identifying variables in rules, we can assume that $h$ is injective.
+Since $\Gamma$ is closed under contractions of rules, we can assume that $h$ is injective.
 Let

 such that all $P_i$ are IDB, all $R_i$ EDB, and an equality atom $\mn{eq}(x,y)$ is included in the third line if and only if at least one of $h(x)$ and $h(y)$ is not of the form $b_p$.
 Consequently, for all variables $x$ that occur in the second line, $h(x)$ is of the form $b_p$.
 One can now verify that Condition~($*$) is satisfied.
 Assume that this is not the case.
 The first case is that that there are distinct atoms $R_i(\ybf_i)$ and $R_j(\ybf_j)$ that share a variable $x$.
 In $I^g$, every constant of the form $b_p$ occurs in exactly one fact that only contains constants of the form $b_p$.
 Thus, $h$ must take $R_i(\ybf_i)$ and $R_j(\ybf_j)$ to the same fact in $J^g$.
 Since $h$ is injective, $R_i(\ybf_i)$ and $R_j(\ybf_j)$ must be identical which is a contradiction.
 The second case is that there is an atom $R_i(\ybf_i)$ in which a variable occurs more than once.
 This is in contradiction to $h$ being a homomorphism to $J^g$.